apache/hudi/website/docs/sql_ddl.md

 Please note in order to create secondary index:
 1. The table must have a primary key and merge mode should be [COMMIT_TIME_ORDERING](/docs/next/record_merger#commit_time_ordering).
 2. Record index must be enabled.
 This can be done by setting `hoodie.metadata.record.index.enable=true` and then creating `record_index`.
 Please note the example below.
+3. Secondary index is not supported for [complex types](https://avro.apache.org/docs/1.11.1/specification/#complex-types).
 :::

 **Examples**